chrisnoonan98675/site/xl-release/how-to/relationships-plugin.markdown

 - XL Release 7.5.0
 ---

-The XL Release Relationships plugin allows you to visualize relationships between releases, and mange them in bulk.
+The XL Release Relationships plugin allows you to visualize relationships between releases, and manage them in bulk.

 ## Features